hodzanassredin/hodzanassredin.github.com/_posts/2014-06-21-yet-another-monad-guide.md

 	}
 }
 {% endhighlight %}
-Now it should be clear what is going on here.
+It should be clear what is going on here.
 We took our workaround for functor interface and applied it to our IManad interface.
 Now we can rewrite our Check monad and adapt it to out IMonad interface.
 Also now we can implement Async monad.
-Async monad implementation can be used as an example how to adapt some existing type to monadic interface.
+Async monad implementation can be used as an example of how to adapt some existing type to monadic interface.
 In our case we will build Async monad on top of Task<T> type.
 {% highlight csharp %}
 public class Check
 {